Submitting a proposal for TOMCAT

 • The number of scans required per sample

-Justification for the use of synchrotron beamtime
+4. Justify the use of synchrotron beamtime

 Justify the amount of beamtime you are asking for.
 Check with the beamline staff, if you are unsure of typical scan times.
 Unless you are planning a very complex setup, if the experiment is well prepared, it usually does not take an entire shift to set up the beamline for your measurements.

-Include some brief information in the proposal on how you plan to analyse the data and transform the measurements acquired at TOMCAT into publishable information.
+Give an estimate of the size of data that will be generated /data storage space needed (raw + reconstructed data) in GB and include information in the proposal on how you plan to analyse the data and transform the measurements acquired at TOMCAT into publishable information.
 A solid plan and the required expertise (either in your own team or through collaborations) to make maximum use of the acquired data are important for ensuring a high impact of your project.